 Nightmare Fuel: The ending of episode 25.
 The results of opening that door were creepy as hell.

 It would be quicker to list the aspects of Gemini Paradox' character that is not some kind of Nightmare Fuel.
 If her gender and Ryuuhou is swapped, she would come off as an extremely disturbing and disgusting man.
-Which leads to another kind of Unfortunate Implication, since she's the only female Gold Saint.

 Case and point: Pisces Amor, the most powerful of all Gold Saints by a mile and Medea's brother, has an infatuation with Yuna.
 While not quite played to Yandere levels, his persistent advances (to the point of willingly forcing her sit next to him using his powers) still come off as quite unsettling.